jianfangbhbbc/bank/README.md

 # Bank

 Simulate a bank account supporting opening/closing, withdrawals, and deposits of money.

-The account can be accessed from multiple threads/processes.
+A bank account can be accessed in multiple ways.
 Clients can make deposits and withdrawals using the internet, mobile phones, etc. Shops can charge against the account.

+Create an account that can be accessed from multiple threads/processes.

 It should be possible to close an account; operations against a closed account must fail.